 Hunger interview with John Morton

 I grew up in Portland Oregon and started playing in bands when I was 16.
 It was a fun time being young and excited about music.
-My father played guitar and ukelele and would get together with my uncle and play Hawaiian music in the living room during the winter and in the backyard in the summer so I was around music constantly.
+My father played guitar and ukulele and would get together with my uncle and play Hawaiian music in the living room during the winter and in the backyard in the summer so I was around music constantly.
 My father would take me to classical concerts with Andre Segovia and flamenco with Carlos Montoya.
-My father had a wide array of music he’d play on the phonograph but I’d always sneek and play rock and roll loud when he was gone.
+My father had a wide array of music he’d play on the phonograph but I’d always sneak and play rock and roll loud when he was gone.
 I’d listen to The Kingsmen with Louie Louie and The Wailers with The Witch, both songs that are still crowd pleasers.
 The album that really got me going though was The Ventures.
 I loved Walk Don’t Run and Pipeline.
 I started out playing in a surf band and quickly took over lead guitar learning all the licks by listening to a record over and over.
-It’s a far cry from the simplicity of youtube and all the guitar instruction now.
+It’s a far cry from the simplicity of YouTube and all the guitar instruction now.
 Kids can out play us old timers but they don’t have the soul or experience.
 At 20 years old I was playing in sold out concerts with the biggest name bands and writing music for movies.
 That was quite a feat for a hometown kid from Portland Oregon.

 The scene in Portland in the 60’s was quite exciting.
 There were plenty of places to play and lot’s of parties, high schools, store grand openings and battle of the bands.
 The girls loved the bands because of Beatlemania.
 Fans were great and even in Portland I felt like a celebrity.
 I was in The Outcasts and we were a hard working band making 25 dollars a gig for the band.